Dispatch a Kata Session From a Teams Mention

 Context load —

-loadByChannel("msteams", threadId)is called with thethreadIdfrom the token's metadata.
+loadByChannel("msteams", threadId, tenant_id)is called with the metadata stored against the token.
 A missing context returns 410. -

-ctx.pending_callbacks[token]is deleted so the same token is never honoured twice. -
+ctx.pending_callbacks[token]is deleted andctx.active_requesteris cleared, so the same token is never honoured twice and the inbox stops accepting injections for this run. -

 Reply delivery — msbridge's

-#handleReplyposts eachpayload.replies[i].bodyas a separatesendActivitythrough the stored conversation reference, then appends each one toctx.historyas an{role: "assistant"}entry.
+#handleReplyposts each unstreamed reply (payload.repliesentries with nokindfield — replies already streamed mid-run are filtered out) as a separatesendActivitythrough the stored conversation reference, then appends each one toctx.historyas an{role: "assistant"}entry.
 If the conversation reference is missing the handler throwsCallbackHandlerError(410, "Conversation reference missing")and the request returns 410. -

 Verdict application —